LoopKit/loopdocs/docs/nightscout/azure_migration.md

 <img src="../img/compare_repo.jpg" width="450">
 </p>

 * Click the big green `Create pull request` button.
-Another screen will appear, fill in a title and click button to create the pull request, and then you can `Merge pull request`, and finally `Confirm merge`.
+Another screen will appear, fill in a title and click the button to create the pull request, and then you can `Merge pull request`, and finally `Confirm merge`.
 *********
 <p align="center">
 <img src="../img/update1.jpg" width="450">